Xtra-Computing/FedTree/python/README.md

 ## Install Python Package

 We provide a scikit-learn wrapper interface.
 Before you use the Python interface, you must [install](https://fedtree.readthedocs.io/en/latest/Installation.html) FedTree first.
+Build with `DISTRIBUTED=ON` to enable the distributed version of the interface.
 Then, you can run the following command to install the Python package from source.
 ```bash
 python setup.py install